gravitational/teleport-plugins/access/slack/INSTALL.md

 ### Authorization

-The Teleport Slack Plugin uses the Teleport API *Add link* to connect to a Teleport Auth Server.
+The Teleport Slack Plugin uses the [Teleport Auth API](https://goteleport.com/docs/api/introduction/) to connect to a Teleport Auth Server.
 In order to have its requests authorized, we need to create a new User and Role for the plugin.

 #### Create User and Role